metacpan/metacpan-cpan-extracted/distros/T/Test-Mojo-Role-Debug/README.md

     $t->d('#foo', 'file.html'); # dump specific element into a file

 **Returns** its invocant.
-On failure of previous tests (see ["success" in Mojo::DOM](https://metacpan.org/pod/Mojo::DOM#success)), dumps the DOM of the current page to the screen. **Takes** an optional selector to be passed to ["at" in Mojo::DOM](https://metacpan.org/pod/Mojo::DOM#at), in which case, only the markup of that element will be dumped.
+On failure of previous tests (see ["success" in Test::Mojo](https://metacpan.org/pod/Test%3A%3AMojo#success)), dumps the DOM of the current page to the screen. **Takes** an optional selector to be passed to ["at" in Mojo::DOM](https://metacpan.org/pod/Mojo%3A%3ADOM#at), in which case, only the markup of that element will be dumped.

 A filename can be provided as the second argument to put the contents into the file instead.
 To dump entire DOM, use `undef` or empty string as the first argument.

+**NOTE:** the plugin detects Mojolicious's error page and will dump only the error text from that page, instead of the entire DOM.

 ## `da`